Challenge

 Key Activities

-With weather scientists and educators from the Mount Washington Observatory and partners from across the country—including climate educators, learning scientists, and technology developers—the WeatherX team is leading the following efforts:
+With weather scientists and educators from the Mount Washington Observatory and partners from across the country—including climate educators, learning scientists, and technology developers—the WeatherX team has been leading the following efforts:

-• Connect students with community members who are deeply knowledgeable about the local weather to strengthen the cultural relevance of students’ learning
+- Connect students with community members and their experiences with local weather to strengthen the cultural relevance of students’ learning

 Impact

-• The project’s curriculum materials support the development of fundamental practices with large-scale scientific data for students around the country.
+- The project’s data tools support the development of fundamental practices with large-scale scientific data for students around the country.

-• Curriculum activities that connect students with community weather experts engage the broader community in students’ science learning.
+- Curriculum activities that connect students with community members engage the broader community in students’ science learning.

-• Through interactions with students, scientists at Mount Washington and beyond will learn how to make their work more accessible and of greater career interest to students.
+- Through interactions with students, scientists at Mount Washington have learned how to make their work more accessible and of greater career interest to students.

 Learn More